ACLU says Facebook allows employers to post discriminatory ads

 On Tuesday, the ACLU, law firm Outten & Golden, and labor union Communications Workers of America filed a complaint with the Equal Employment Opportunity Commission against Facebook and 10 other employers for allegedly using Facebook ads to discriminate against potential job seekers.

+The complaint was filed on behalf of three female job seekers and a group of "thousands" of members represented by the labor union.
+The named complainants are also seeking to represent a broader proposed class of what the ACLU says is "millions" of Facebook users who may have been similarly impacted.

-The complaint, filed on behalf of three female job seekers as well as a broader class of women represented by the labor union, alleges that job ads on Facebook were targeted exclusively to male users, and that most of these listings were for positions in male-dominated fields.
+It alleges that job ads on Facebook were targeted exclusively to male users, and that most of these listings were for positions in male-dominated fields.
 As a result, all women and non-binary users were excluded from receiving the ads, according to the complaint.

 "The employers for those jobs are probably thinking they need to fill them with people who look like the people who currently hold those jobs.
 The problem is, that is unlawful," Galen Sherwin, a senior staff attorney at the ACLU Women's Rights Project, told CNNMoney.

-Note: Update: Due to an error in an ACLU press release, this story originally misidentified the quoted complainant."